-3 cr.
-(Prerequisites COUN 501, 502, 503, 504, 520, all required clearances; and program approval.
-Attendance is required at the pre-practicum planning meeting that occurs prior to registration in the semester before you take practicum) Focuses on necessary and desirable counseling skills, development of counseling relationships, and case conceptualization.
+(COUN 509R, 501, 502, 503, and 504.
+A minimum of 30 completed credit hours; all required clearances, and program director approval)

+Focuses on necessary and desirable counseling skills, development of counseling relationships, and case conceptualization.
 Practical application of counseling theories, assessment techniques, and career development theory is emphasized.
 The practicum consists of 100 clock hours and includes direct service work, individual supervision, and group supervision.